kubukoz/blog/mdoc/flavors-of-shared-state.md

 ## Child fibers

 In our desire to share the `Counter` instance across the entire app, we've forgotten something important: we actually want some isolation.
-And yes, we do have isolation between the requests being processed by the application, but what if the request itself is split into multiple fibers?
+And yes, we do have isolation between the requests processed by the application, but what if the request itself is split into multiple fibers?

 What if the route actually looks like this?